alzeric/flacToMp3/README.md

   If you need assist feel free to pop in to discord and hit me up.

  Can this be changed?

- Yes quite easily, first line in the flacToMp3 def contains the hard coded
+ Yes quite easily, first line in the flacToMp3 def contains the current ffmpeg settings

 ## Hey you!
 Yeh You! ##
 You're awesome for checking out this project I hope you enjoy this and any other apps/tools/scripts I create or help create.